sideris/Aegle--Android-EMR-Management-Diploma-Thesis-/README.md

-Aegle.
-EMR Management in Android (Diploma Thesis)
+Aegle, EMR Management in Android (Diploma Thesis)
 ================================================

 Diploma Thesis.
 An EMR management Android app(complementary to the "Aegle" website).